 - 4 Tbs.
 (1/2 stick) (2 oz./60 g) unsalted butter, melted

 Let the dough stand at room temperature for 5 minutes.
 On a lightly floured work surface, roll out 1 dough disk into a 12-inch (30-cm) round about 1/8 inch (3 mm) thick.
 Fold the dough in half and then into quarters and transfer to a 9-inch (23-cm) deep-dish pie dish.
 Unfold and gently press the dough into the bottom and sides of the dish.
-Trim the edges just beyond the rim of the dish.
-Refrigerate for 30 minutes.
+Trim the edges, leaving a 1/2-inch (12-mm) overhang.
+Fold under the excess dough and, using your thumb, decoratively flute the edges.
+Using a fork, gently poke holes in several places on the bottom of the crust.
+Refrigerate the piecrust for 30 minutes.

 On a large sheet of lightly floured parchment paper, roll out the remaining dough disk into a 12-inch (30-cm) round about 1/8 inch (3 mm) thick.
-Using decorative piecrust cutters, cut out shapes as desired and transfer to a parchment-lined baking sheet.
+Using a sharp knife or a pastry cutter, cut it into strips about 1/2 inch (12 mm) wide and arrange them on a baking sheet.
 Refrigerate until ready to bake.

 Position a rack in the lower third of an oven and preheat to 375°F (190°C).